alex-unruh/dot-notation-config/README.md

 This library is based on the Laravel config concept.
 It values performance and was built on top of the library [Dflydev Dot Access data](https://github.com/dflydev/dflydev-dot-access-data).

-The difference is that we can access the data from a file instead an simple array.
+The difference is that we can also access the data from a file instead of just an array in runtime execution.

 ### How to install: